Read This First

 Prompt 1: One odd take on morality is that if there is no morality, we have no reason to treat others well, implying that compassion is only found in moral systems.
 First steel-man this position, then critique it for logical coherence.

-The section works by contrast: Steel-Man of the Position as a load-bearing piece, Critique for Logical Coherence as a pressure point, and The Immoralist’s Argument as a supporting reason.
-The reader should be able to say why each part is present and what confusion follows if the distinctions collapse into one another.
+Read the section by contrast: Steel-Man of the Position as a load-bearing piece, Critique for Logical Coherence as a pressure point, and The Immoralist’s Argument as a supporting reason.
+Each part is there for a reason, and the reader should be able to say what gets lost if those distinctions collapse together.

-The important discipline is to keep Steel-Man of the Position distinct from Critique for Logical Coherence.
-They are not interchangeable bits of vocabulary; they direct the reader toward different judgments, objections, or next steps.
+Keep Steel-Man of the Position distinct from Critique for Logical Coherence.
+They are not interchangeable bits of vocabulary; they point the reader toward different judgments, objections, or next steps.

 Many animals, which we do not typically consider to be moral agents, exhibit behaviors that can be seen as compassionate or altruistic.
 For example, dolphins have been observed helping injured individuals, and chimpanzees display comfort behaviors towards distressed peers.
 These behaviors suggest that compassion can exist independently of a formal moral system, being possibly rooted in evolutionary advantages such as kin selection or reciprocal altruism.